wkolowski/Type-Theory-Wishlist/README.md

 [The Unison Language](https://www.unisonweb.org/) has a very futuristic tooling and some good ideas, including:
 - codebases - Unison code is literraly stored as an AST in a nice database managed with a dedicated tool
-- everything can be referred to by its hash and names are just metadata, so its easy to rename stuff and perform other similar magic like caching tests
+- everything can be referred to by its hash and names are just metadata, so it is easy to rename stuff and perform other similar magic like caching tests
 - Unison has typed documentation which prevents it from going out of sync with the code

 ## Missing features <a id="missing-features"></a> [↩](#toc)

 This wishlist is not comprehensive.
 We could probably do better (i.e. have more nice things), but we have to stop somewhere, not to mention that all the interactions between all the different features blow up the complexity of the language dramatically.

-Other missing features:
-- Algebraic Effects

 ### Typed Holes